 So in November 2016, we made a decision to pivot.

 - We are committing to staying in our “starter home.”
-It might be small, but its size has probably set us up very well financially.
+It might be small, but its size has set us up very well financially.
+Small home = smaller expenses.

 - We are going to pay off the home equity loan first, since the minimum payment is 2.5 times the amount of the student loan.
 We will apply half of our debt snowball amount to the home equity loan and it should be paid off by October 2017.